jimmyking9999999/LCSWrapper/README.md

 If you do not have a [Fourth of May Cosplay Saber](https://kol.coldfront.net/thekolwiki/index.php/Fourth_of_May_Cosplay_Saber) and an [Industrial Fire Extinguisher](https://kol.coldfront.net/thekolwiki/index.php/Packaged_industrial_fire_extinguisher), you'll need a Faxbot whitelisted into your clan, for a [Factory Worker](https://kol.coldfront.net/thekolwiki/index.php/Factory_worker_\(female\)) fax.

 [Saucegeyser](https://kol.coldfront.net/thekolwiki/index.php/Saucegeyser), [Curse of Weaksauce](https://kol.coldfront.net/thekolwiki/index.php/Curse_of_Weaksauce), and [Itchy Curse Finger](https://kol.coldfront.net/thekolwiki/index.php/Itchy_Curse_Finger) permed.
-This trivializes most combat encounters we'll be facing, the latter two helping to regulate surviability and MP usage.
+This trivializes most combat encounters we'll be facing, the latter two helping to regulate survivability and MP usage.
 If you have a saber and a fire extinguisher, you'll want [Double-Fisted Skull Smashing](https://kol.coldfront.net/thekolwiki/index.php/Double-Fisted_Skull_Smashing) permed as well.

 A [Calzone of Legend](https://kol.coldfront.net/thekolwiki/index.php/Calzone_of_Legend) in your inventory when you ascend - The 300% myst buff is invaluable to our powerleveling needs.
 The script will function without one if you're in a run, and will instead pull a pressurized potion instead.